Extended-Thunder/send-later/index.md

 ### Hot keys

-You can hit Ctrl-1, Ctrl-2, or Ctrl-3 in the pop-up to activate the first, second or third preset key, respectively.
-You can hit the "Esc" key in the pop-up to cancel and go back to editing the message.
-You can hit Ctrl-Enter in the pop-up to send the message at the specified time, i.e., hitting Ctrl-Enter is equivalent to clicking the "Send Later at specified time" button.
-You can hit Alt-Shift-N in the pop-up (or the equivalent in other languages) to send the message right now, i.e., it is equivalent to clicking the "Send Now" button.
+You can hit `Ctrl-1`, `Ctrl-2`, or `Ctrl-3` in the scheduler pop-up to activate the first, second or third preset key, respectively.
+You can hit the `Esc` key in the pop-up to cancel and go back to editing the message.
+You can hit `Ctrl-Enter` (or just `Enter`) from anywhere in the pop-up to send the message at the specified time, i.e., hitting Enter is equivalent to clicking the "Send Later at \[specified time\]" button.
+You can hit `Alt-Shift-N` in the pop-up (or the equivalent in other languages) to send the message right now, (i.e., it is equivalent to clicking the "Send Now" button), or `Alt+Shift+O` to place the message in the outbox.

-In the composition window itself (i.e., not in the Send Later pop-up), you can hit Ctrl-Alt-1, Ctrl-Alt-2, or Ctrl-Alt-3 to activate the corresponding shortcut key.
+In the composition window itself (i.e., not in the Send Later pop-up), you can hit `Ctrl-Alt-1`, `Ctrl-Alt-2`, or `Ctrl-Alt-3` to activate the corresponding shortcut key.

 ### Recurring messages